rainerraul/pi-python/README.md

 (14 05 2015)<br>
 The programming of these sensors on the weatherboard are complete.
 The next thing what i will do is to create a graphical interface for websites in php, a table output and some search routines. to be continued...
+(10 06 2015)<br>
+Added a python-script called lcdprint.
+You can send a message to a twi-interfaced YuroBot display 4x20. open a ssh-shell and type: <font color=red>lcdprint linenumber(0-3) "Hello Message"</font>.
+Use this python-file to display data from sensor devices, that are connected on the same i2c bus, where the LCD-Display is.